jrzvnn/jrzvnn/README.md

 </div>
 &nbsp;

-* 💻 I’m an Artificial Intelligence intern, currently taking up Computer Science
+* 💻 I’m an Artificial Intelligence intern, taking up Computer Science
-* 🤖 Learning NLP and CV, Exploring Amazon Web Services
+* 🤖 Learning NLP, AWS and React.
 * 🎯 Life Hack: Talking to a rubber ducky uncovers hidden coding errors
-* ⚡ Fun fact: I can solve a Rubik's Cube in less than 15 seconds
+* ⚡ Fun fact: Can solve a Rubik's Cube less than 15 seconds
+* 👉 `npx jrzvnn` Hit in your console or terminal to connect with me.
 * 📫 How to reach me: jrzvnn@gmail.com
-* 👉 `npx jrzvnn` Hit in your console or terminal to connect with me.

 <div align="center">